-These are nocturnal as it hides inside the damaged flower and feed at the night time.
+These are nocturnal as it hides inside the damaged flower and feed at nighttime.
 It decimates the soft buds and leaves growing in the plants.

-You can also find earwigs hiding in cavities of fruits such as apple and peaches.
-They use these spots to hide from predators but don't cause much damage to the fruit itself.
+You can also find earwigs hiding in cavities of fruits such as apples and peaches.
+They use these spots to hide from predators but don’t cause much damage to the fruit itself.

 Female earwig lays 50-100 eggs in the soil and overwinters under stones, wood, and other debris.
 It lays eggs in December and January, and these eggs soon hatch in a month or two.
 Female earwig stays with small earwigs and feeds them till they mature during summer.

-Earwigs have wings, but it's not used to fly.
-They are crawling insects and usually roam around the short distance.
-Earwigs you see in your garden are generally local breeding from the previous winter and spring season.
+Earwigs have wings, but it’s not used to flying.
+They are crawling insects and usually roam around a short distance.
+Earwigs you see in your garden are generally local breeding from the previous winter and spring seasons.